Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 The region between two

-neighbouring, parallel I-bands is known as the A-band which contains the entire
+neighboring, parallel I-bands is known as the A-band and contains the entire

-length of a single myosin myofilaments.
+length of single myosin myofilaments.
 Within the A-band is a region known as

-within the H-band is the M-line which is composed of myosin myofilaments and
+the H-band, which is the region not superimposed by actin myofilaments.
+Within the H-band is the M-line, which is composed of myosin myofilaments and

 titin molecules crosslinked by myomesin.